SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter32.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 32
-title: Chapter 32 - The Letter That Never Reached Her*
+Title: Chapter 32 - The Letter That Never Reached Her*
-layout: default
 ---

 ## *The Silk of Fate*